the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 Looking for help with college tuition, I've enlisted at the tank force at the age of 18, dreaming to become part of the army's backbone and command a tank unit in combat as a Sgt. engaged with high tech.

-After a couple of weeks,
+After a couple of weeks of Basic Combat Training

 I was informed they know about my paranormal abilites, I was desperate to hide.